8:30AM Kick-off and Startup Pitches

 1:30PM Written Deliverables and Panel Partner Meetings

 From each team, you’ll receive an executive summary of their investment decision, a term sheet summary for one startup and up to 3 pages of attachments.
-Teams will then discuss their investment decision with judging panel in a simulated 10-minute partner meeting.
+You’ll get a team’s packet just before they enter the room for a Partner Meeting.
+Each team will come in and have the floor to explain investment decision to the judging panel in a simulated 10-minute partner meeting.
 Teams are instructed to “own” the meeting but to expect interruptions.
-There is no prescribed time for Q&A. PowerPoints are not allowed, as the focus is on the written deliverables.
+There is no prescribed time for Q&A. You may interrupt at any time.
+PowerPoints are not allowed, as the focus is on the written deliverables.

 3:00PM Vote Round 2: Written Deliverables

-Choose your #1, #2 and #3 teams for the written deliverables portion of the judging criteria.
+Once again using the same online form, you will submit your votes for #1, #2 and #3 teams for the written deliverables portion of the judging criteria.

 3:20PM Individual Partner Meetings (new in 2022)